MPLS Segment Routing, Part 1: The Theory (Beginner’s Guide)

 ADJACENCY SIDs

-When you turn on segment routing in general, Junos (and I assume other vendors too, but I’ll leave you to do that research) automatically assigns a SID to each IS-IS/OSPF adjacency.
-And funnily enough, it’s called an Adjacency SID!
+When you turn on SR-MPLS, Junos (and I assume other vendors too, but I’ll leave you to do that research) automatically assigns a segment ID to each IS-IS/OSPF adjacency – in other words, there is a SID that acts as an instruction to forward traffic to a specific neighboring router, out of a specific interface.

-To be clear, if you had five physical interfaces on a router, but only four of them were running IS-IS/OSPF, you’d end up with four Adjacency SIDs for each address family.
-The fifth link wouldn’t have a Segment ID by default, though you can manually configure one.
+To be clear, the SID is created thanks to the IS-IS or OSPF adjacency.
+That is to say, if you had five physical interfaces on a router, but only four of them were running IS-IS/OSPF, you’d end up with four Adjacency SIDs for each IP address family.
+The fifth link wouldn’t have a Segment ID by default.

-Adjacency SIDs are a bit different, because the SID itself is also the label!
+Adjacency SIDs are a bit different, because the SID itself is also the actual MPLS label that the router expects to receive.
 Your router generates a label/SID for each adjacency, and then these labels are advertised through the network via IS-IS or OSPF.

 So for example, in this diagram on the left, R8 has generated IPv4 Adjacency SIDs for its three links, and these SIDs are also MPLS labels.
 If R8 receives a packet with a label of 24, R8 will pop that label, and then send the packet out of its interface towards R9.
 If it receives a packet with label 26, the label is popped and sent up to R3.